sdhutchins/gbs-guide/docs/first-years/core-courses.md

 - Review course syllabi carefully to understand expectations and grading criteria.
 - Reach out to second-year or senior GBS students for study tips.
 - Seek out study resources like the course textbooks or online materials/tutorials.
-- Be prepared to utilize tutoring services if you find yourself struggling.
+- Be prepared to utilize tutoring services (contact the GBS office) if you find yourself struggling.
 - If you suspect you may need accommodations, contact the UAB Disability Support Services.

 ## Study Tips